 Home loans are one of the biggest financial commitments of one’s life.
 Most of the home loans are big-ticket loans and hence little mistakes can create big issues in future.
 When you plan to avail a home loan, you are to take a number of precautions.
 Among many things to consider, one has to be very careful about selecting the lender.

 Before you step into any bank to apply for your home loan, there are few things to know about the policies that the lender follows.
-Most of the times, the borrowers do check the interest rate, the prepayment terms or the lock-in period of the lender.
+Most of the times, the borrowers do check the interest rate, tenure and the probable Home Loan EMI.
 But the above mentioned are not the only thing to check before you select any lender.
 There are some other terms that have to be checked to find the best lender for your home loan.
 Today we will learn the three most important factors of a lender that impact the cost of borrowing your home loan.

 Factors That Can Change Home Loan EMI Amount